 Please note that all Berklee employees, with the exception of licensed mental health clinicians who work in Berklee’s Counseling Services, are considered responsible employees.
 Responsible employees are required to report possible violations of the equity policy to the chief equity officer.
 For more information about the equity team, the Equity Policy and Process, and available support, resources, and accommodations, please visit berklee.edu/equity.

 Counseling services are available to Five-Week students experiencing a crisis or emergency.
 Services include crisis stabilization, brief follow-up care, and referral/family coordination.
 Ongoing counseling and therapy are not offered.

 Students in crisis or who have a mental health emergency should call 617-747-2310 or visit the Counseling Center during business hours to speak to a personal counselor immediately.

-For after-hours emergencies, participants should call Public Safety at 617-747-8888 and request to speak with the after-hours on-call counselor.
+For after-hours emergencies, participants should call Public Safety at 617-747-8888.
 They may also call 911 or go to a local emergency room for assistance.

 Health Care Facilities

 Five-Week participants may wish to consult with the on-campus nurse for minor ailments or injuries.
 Participants who experience immediate, life-threatening health concerns should go to the emergency room, or call Berklee Public Safety or 911 on any telephone.
 Residence life staff are available to accompany participants who reside on campus to the hospital.

 The on-campus nurse is available between Saturday, July 10, 2021, and Friday 13, August, 2021.